PixarAnimationStudios/OpenSubdiv/documentation/intro.rst

 will be released as open source at the same time they are rolled out to Pixar animation production.

+    | *Subdivision for Modeling and Animation*
+    | Denis Zorin, Peter Schroder
+    | Course Notes of SIGGRAPH 1999
+    |
     | *Subdivision Surfaces in Character Animation*
     | Tony DeRose, Michael Kass, Tien Truong
     | Proceedings of SIGGRAPH 1998